Norman E. Vinn, DO, MBA

-Norman E. Vinn, DO is board-certified family practitioner, is the founder and Medical Director of Housecall Doctors Medical Group.
+Board Chair Norman E. Vinn, DO, MBA, is board-certified family practitioner, is the founder and Medical Director of Housecall Doctors Medical Group.
 Dr. Vinn is considered a leader in Residentialist care, which focuses on the care of homebound or access-challenged patients.
 Dr. Vinn embraces the tradition of the family doctor making housecalls, enhancing those services with interprofessional team care, and state-of-the-art technologies including scheduling support programs and mobile Electronic Health Records (EHRs).

 George Thomas, DO

-George Thomas, DO is a board certified family physician and fellow in the American College of Osteopathic Family Physians.
+Board Member George Thomas, DO, is a board certified family physician and fellow in the American College of Osteopathic Family Physicians.
 Retired Osteopathic family physician after 43 years.
 Past president of the AOA and OOA.
 Has received the AOA presidential citation from President Mark Baker DO for efforts in public policy, lifetime achievement award and family physician of the year award from the ACOFP.
 Also received the distinguished service award and the trustees award from the OOA.

 Cole Zanetti, DO, MPH